It’s beginning – the term “social selling” (or “digital selling”) is slowly being integrated into what it will naturally become… “Selling”.

 Any activity that a seller is asked to execute on, that appears additive, becomes a wart to them (additive to your toe).
 The value proposition to seamless integration is that global enterprise companies need to scale their “Company Way”.
 Rogue selling is not acceptable here.
 Thus injecting innovation into that very process framework (think improved sales plays, rather than additive sales plays) yields MUCH greater acceptance and execution results.

-1. Plot your welling framework.
+1. Plot your selling framework.
 Use a whiteboard if you have to.
 Visualize the entire sales process.

 2.Outline the sales objectives for each process stage.
 What are you trying to accomplish in each sales stage?
 How do you currently measure against each goal on a weekly or monthly basis?